abhishek-g-joshi/Ratespiel/README.md

 # Ratespiel
-Ratespiel-A simple way for Answering is C based application   developed for enhance and improve the test pattern in education organization and colleges.
+Ratespiel-A simple way for Answering is C based application   developed for enhancing and improving the test pattern in education organization and colleges.